 Lao Coffee Varieties and Production

 Laos is unique in its cultivation of high-altitude Robusta beans grown at 800 m in the rich, fertile Bolaven Plateau in southern Laos.
+Only a handful of places in the world can produce high-altitude Robusta.

-Lao coffee production is set to reach 60,000 tons annually by 2025.
+Lao coffee production is projected to reach 60,000 tons annually by 2025.
 Around 10% is consumed locally, 20% processed domestically, and 65% is exported as green beans, roasted, and instant coffee to over 20 countries, meeting rising global demand.

 Production